Steve Alaimo: Music production and acting

 After the show's end, Alaimo signed with Atlantic Records/Atco Records.
 In the mid-1960s, he began producing music for groups such as Sam & Dave, Harold Melvin & the Bluenotes, and The 31st of February.
 Alaimo bought partial songwriting credits to some of Gregg Allman's songs recorded with the 31st of February.
-He is listed as a writer though he knowingly didn’t write a word or note of the songs.
-Only person Gregg Allman has publicly spoken negatively about.
 This became a very fertile period, with Alaimo producing many hit records.
 He also briefly tried his hand at acting during this time, appearing in four feature films, such as 1967's Wild Rebels and 1970's exploitation crime drama The Naked Zoo, starring Rita Hayworth.
 Most of his films became forgotten fodder, although Wild Rebels received renewed interest after being featured in an episode of TV's, Mystery Science Theater 3000.

 TK Records

 In 1969, Henry Stone reunited with Alaimo, who set up Alston Records as an outlet for Alaimo's music.
 Alaimo quit performing to focus on running a record label.
 In 1972, Timmy Thomas hit with "Why Can't We Live Together" for Stone's Glade Records, which released the single in partnership with Atlantic Records.
 Stone then consolidated many of his labels under the TK Records umbrella with Alaimo in 1973, releasing records independent of the major label system.
 In 1974, Harry Wayne Casey and Rick Finch presented a demo to Stone and Alaimo, and they advised having George McCrae sing the final version.
 The song, "Rock Your Baby", charted as a number-one single in 1974.
 Shortly afterward, the business partnership of Casey, Finch, Alaimo and Stone would achieve their greatest commercial success with the heyday of KC & the Sunshine Band.